giannOiko/MIPS/README.md

 # MIPS

-Creating a 32-bit MIPS proccesor with VHDL
+Creating a 32-bit MIPS proccesor with VHDL in 3 different ways.

 files include single-cycle, multi-cycle and pipeline implementation.